Sketchboard

 What is UML Diagram?

 UML stands for Unified Modeling Language.
 It was developed during the 1990s to provide a standardized notation system for software development professionals.
 As UML gained popularity throughout the years, its usage has expanded into the fields of business, engineering, and design.
-In this article, we will primarily focus on software development use cases of UML diagrams.

 The fundamental purpose of UML diagrams in software development is to map out components and processes of software systems.
 It is most often used for software modeling by software engineers and is one of the most widely accepted notation systems.
 Just like any other language, software development professionals can reduce misunderstandings across different teams by using a standardized way of visualizing software models.